replaceitem/carpet-discarpet/docs/pages/examples/reply.md

-Directly replies to all messages that starts with "Ping"
+Replies to any message that only contains "Ping".
 !!! warning "Requires privileged intents"
     To use this example script, your bot will require the [MESSAGE_CONTENT intent](/setup.md#intents).